The new Patternfield app, created by designer and agent Nerida Hansen, connect surface pattern designers with buyers directly.

 In the absence of a national platform for assessing craft teachers and class experience, show owners and event organizers are on their own for vetting instructors.
 Some best practices are emerging, especially as students’ expectations rise and professional teachers raise standards.

 Owning your own business is a dream many people share.
-But it also means taking on risk and giving up on positive things that a day job bring to your life.
+But it also means taking on risk and giving up on positive things that a day job brings to your life.
 Here’s why it might be a good idea to hang onto your day job, at least for a little while longer.